Chapter 13

 Let us notice the following verses,

-21 … In other words the Scripture is instructing us to have a clear conscience before God, that is all known sin is confessed and relented of.
+21 … The Scripture is instructing us to have a clear conscience before God, which means all known sin must be confessed and repented of.

 Does this mean that we should not ask for prayer by someone else?
 No!
 The Apostle Paul was always asking for prayer.
 To see this consider the following excerpt of what Paul wrote while closing his letter to the Romans.